logzio/ezkonnect-server/README.md

 # Ezkonnect-server
-A web server for Ezkonnect written in go.
+Ezkonnect server is a web server written in go that exposes an API for Ezkonnect.
+It is responsible for managing the state of instrumented applications.
 This server is designed to run in a kubernetes environment, However it can run locally as well if a `kubeconfig` file connected to a kubernetes cluster is present on your machine.
 ### getting started
 1. Clone the repo